Programs/ Primary/ Primary 6 / PSLE Science

 Keyword precision — "is" vs "becomes" vs "transferred"

 "Heat transfers" vs "heat is transferred"; "gains heat" vs "absorbs heat"; "the water is steam" vs "the water becomes steam."
-PSLE markers penalise imprecision — same idea, wrong words, zero marks.
-SEAB exam reports flag this every cycle.
+Imprecise wording is one of the most common ways a correct idea still loses its mark — same idea, wrong words, and the mark can go.
 Fix: a per-topic vocabulary card system with the exact PSLE phrasing for energy, states-of-matter, and life-process answers — tested fortnightly with model-answer comparisons so the right words come out under pressure.

 !